digital-skills-for-researchers/slideshows/_modules/reproducible-workflows/introduction/index.md

       A lot of researchers,as Fabiana can attest, verify the results of their experiments when they get a result that they expect to see.
 This goes for software as well

-      time in design, controls and calibration  >> time spent doing the experiment
+      Time in design, controls and calibration  >> time spent doing the experiment

       The same goes for software, you should spend much more time thinking about design, what problems you are trying to solve, and testing your software than the time you spend writing it up